trackIT-Systems/tsOS-vhf/docs/troubleshooting.md

 > Note: The solutions discussed in this section are not intended to be definitive, but should serve as a possible starting point for resolution.

-## The *tRackIT station* keeps on restarting.
+## The *trackIT station* keeps on restarting.
-There are multiple reasons why *pyradiotracking* or the *tRackIT station* keeps on restarting, the underlying problems are:
+There are multiple reasons why *pyradiotracking* or the *trackIT station* keeps on restarting, the underlying problems are:
 1. A bad USB connection of an SDR stick or the USB hub;
 2. A broken or failing SDR stick or
 3. High system load or high temperatures.